Mark Perego

 Mark Perego (born 8 February 1964 in Winchester, England) is a former Wales international rugby union player.
 A flanker, he played club rugby for Llanelli and attained 9 caps for the Wales national rugby union team.

 Rugby

 Perego made his Wales debut 3 March 1990 versus Scotland.
 He went on to be a key player in the Welsh championship-winning team of the 1994 Five Nations.

 His strengths as a player included his powerful tackling and his phenomenal fitness, the latter of which he maintained through a highly-effective, but eccentric, training regime.
 In a famous sequence, BBC Wales filmed him running through a river in a pink beret and chopping trees with an axe.
+He played 187 times for Llanelli and scored 32 tries.

 Perego's nickname was Oddball and he was featured in the 2009 book Rugby's Greatest Characters.

 Personal life

 Perego was a fireman by trade.
 He was previously married to Welsh international Non Evans and is the uncle of Welsh professional rugby union player Kirby Myhill.